The "Australian" just refers to where the breed originated

 - 15-60 lbs

 The Australian Labradoodle is a designer dog breed from Australia that is a variation on the usual Labradoodle hybrid cross between a Labrador Retriever and a Standard, Mini, or Toy Poodle.
 It has 6 different parent breeds: Labrador, Poodle, English Cocker Spaniel, American Cocker Spaniel, Curly Coated Retriever, and Irish Water Spaniel.
-Since appearing in 1988, it has 3 possible sizes: Mini, Medium, and Standard.
-The clever and loyal breed makes a great working dog for service work.
-It’s also a great first-time owner or family pet that enjoys children and other pets.
+Wally Conron of Royal Guide Dogs started the breeding of the Australian Labradoodle in the 1980s because he wanted to create a breed that was asthma and allergy friendly as well as having the temperament of a service dog.

 See all of our expert product reviews.